cesanta/mongoose/docs/API.md

     const char **mg_get_valid_option_names(void);

-Returns a NULL-terminated array of option names and their default values, so two entries per option.
+Returns a NULL-terminated array of option names and their default values.
+There are two entries per option in an array: an option name followed by a default value.
+A default value could be NULL.
+A NULL name indicates an end of the array.

     const char *mg_get_option(const struct mg_server *server, const char *name);